Majeed7/QuadraSHAP/README.md

 pip install pytest pytest-benchmark scikit-learn shap
 ```

-Notes:
+> **Notes**

-- The build system will try to compile the optional C++ extension if a compatible compiler is available.
-- If compilation fails, installation falls back to a pure-Python build.
+> - The build system attempts to compile the optional C++ extension if a compatible compiler is detected.
+If compilation fails, installation falls back gracefully to a pure-Python build.
-- JAX is optional for some backends, but the package currently declares `jax` and `jaxlib` as core dependencies in `pyproject.toml`.
+> - JAX is optional for some backends, but `jax` and `jaxlib` are currently declared as core dependencies in `pyproject.toml`.

 ## Quick Start